Ask a doctor about a prescription for RABIDUX 10 mg/5 mg HARD CAPSULES

 Pregnancy

-You should inform your doctor if you think you are (or may be) pregnant.
-Your doctor will usually recommend that you stop taking this medication before becoming pregnant or as soon as you know you are pregnant and recommend that you take another medication instead of this medication.
-This medication is not recommended at the beginning of pregnancy and should not be taken if you are more than 3 months pregnant, as it can cause serious harm to your baby if taken after the third month of pregnancy.
+You should inform your doctor if you think you are (or might become) pregnant.
+Your doctor will normally advise you to stop taking this medicine before you become pregnant or as soon as you know you are pregnant and will advise you to take another medicine instead of this one.
+This medicine is not recommended during the first trimester of pregnancy and must not be taken if you are pregnant for more than 3 months, as it may cause serious harm to your baby if taken after the third month of pregnancy.

 Breastfeeding

-Inform your doctor if you are breastfeeding or are about to start breastfeeding.
-This medication is not recommended for breastfeeding mothers, and your doctor may choose another treatment for you if you want to breastfeed, especially if your baby is a newborn or premature.
+Tell your doctor if you are breastfeeding or plan to breastfeed.
+This medicine is not recommended for breastfeeding mothers, and your doctor may choose another treatment for you if you want to breastfeed, especially if your baby is a newborn or was born prematurely.

-This medication usually does not affect alertness, but some patients may experience dizziness or weakness due to low blood pressure, particularly at the beginning of treatment or when changing medications, as well as with alcohol.
-If this occurs, do not drive or operate tools or machines.
+This medicine is not expected to affect your ability to drive or use machines.
+However, some patients may experience dizziness or weakness due to low blood pressure, particularly at the start of treatment or when changing medication, as well as in combination with alcohol.
+If this happens, do not drive or operate tools or machines.

 Rabidux contains lactose